sborquez/tasks/README.md

 gcloud pubsub topics publish workflow-trigger-topic --message '{"workflow": "push_feature", "parameters": {"author": "Sebastian Borquez", "feature_request": "Add a main.py file that prints -Hello, World!-", "git_url": "https://github.com/sborquez/studious-giggle.git", "source_branch": "main"}}'
 ```

 ### **Cloud Function Deployment**

 1. **Deploy Cloud Function**:
    The Cloud Function is deployed using **Terraform**.
-It listens to the Pub/Sub topic, and when a message is received, it triggers the appropriate Cloud Run Job based on the job name defined during the job creation phase.
+It listens to the Pub/Sub topic and triggers the appropriate Cloud Run Job based on the workflow specified in the message.

 2. **Pub/Sub Topic**:
    The topic used by the Cloud Function is managed via Terraform.
-This topic is where you publish messages containing extra arguments for the workflow.
+This topic is where you publish messages to trigger workflows with specific parameters.

+3. **Environment Variables**:
+   The Cloud Function uses environment variables to map workflow names to their corresponding Cloud Run Job names.
+These are set during deployment and follow the format `WORKFLOW_NAME_JOB_NAME`.

 ---